KyleSeaford/FDS/README.md

 For any questions or inquiries related to this project, you can reach out to Kyle Seaford via email or GitHub.

+## ToDo
+- [ ] default open on zone 1
+- [ ] save zones until clered
+- [ ] make zones more intresting
+- [ ] capital c on location
+- [ ] help notifaction / page when button clicked (help next to settings) in help tell you how to use with link to github
+- [ ] intergrate onto pi

 ## improvements
 - [ ] replace ip location with gps data